close Business Finance Invest Bullets Most Viewed

 Yes, one of the main reasons behind the USA’s might as a capitalist country is due to the nation having the largest gold supply in the world.
 Apparently, America boasts a gold reserve of over 8,000 metric tons, which is double and triple the amount of Germany and Italy, respectively.

-By offering financial support to other countries suffering from the devastating effects of the war, America succeded in replacing gold as the basket currency value.
-It means that now, nations across the world started using USD to value their currencies instead of doing so with gold.
+By offering financial support to other countries suffering from the devastating effects of the war, America succeeded in replacing gold as the basket currency value.
+This means that now, nations across the world are using USD to value their currencies instead of doing so with gold.
 This is known as the floating currency value.
 Got my point?
 No?
 Well then!
 Let me simplify it further for you.
 No one currency can have a value on its own.

 Every currency is valued against another currency to estimate its value for the demography a person stands in.
-As the value of USD differs in India and the United Kingdom, so any item, say a box of chocolates belonging to the same brand, would be priced differently in UK & India.
+As the value of USD differs in India and the United Kingdom, any item, say a box of chocolates belonging to the same brand, would be priced differently in the UK and India.

 If USD is the floating currency value, then one might wonder which currency is used to measure the US dollar’s value.
 That would be the US Dollar Index for you.
 Established in 1973 by the Federal Reserve, the US Dollar Index measures the value of the Dollar in comparison to other leading currencies, which include Euro, Swiss Franc, Japanese Yen, Canadian Dollar, British Pound, and Swedish Krona.